ScotGovAnalysis/ghadmin/reviews/review-process.md

 ### Tasks

-* Ensure the `org-admin-all-members` team has write access to the `ghadmin` repository (this repository).
+* Ensure the `org-admin-all-members` team has write access to the [ghadmin repository](https://github.com/ScotGovAnalysis/ghadmin) (this repository).

 * Review message templates in the `templates` folder.
-These will be used for issue comments.
+These will be used for communications with members.

+* Update `review_params` in `00_setup.R` with relevant information / dates.

 * Run `02_review-members.R` to open a membership review issue in the `ghadmin` repository for each organisation member.